WENO-OF/WENOEXT/README.md

 `./Allwmake -DUSE_LAPACK=ON`
 If switched on, check with the [WENO-PerformanceTests](https://github.com/WENO-OF/WENO-PerformanceTests) if the performance improves or decreases.

+For debugging the debug build can be activated by using `./Allwmake -DCMAKE_BUILD_TYPE=DEBUG`.
+The different options can also be combined and used together.

 ### Note to GNU compiler: